BrkRaw/brkraw/docs/Addons-and-Plugins.md

 used, the rule category must match `__meta__.category`, and `version` can be specified to pin the selection; otherwise the latest version is used.

-## Converter entrypoint roadmap
+## Converter hook roadmap

-We plan to add a converter entrypoint for UNC's SORDINO sequence to support the custom reconstruction pipeline.
+We plan to add a converter hook for UNC's SORDINO sequence to support the custom reconstruction pipeline.

 ## CLI plugins